-In the event that your passport is lost or stolen, first report the theft to the local police in order to get a police report.
+If your passport is lost or stolen, first report the theft to the local police to obtain a police report.
 Along with the police report, you will need proof of citizenship and a photo ID, such as a driver’s license, school ID (for minors) or a Dominican ID-cédula (for dual nationals).

 Please bring the following: